AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 7. Add Local DNS

 Add Local DNS Entry for Host Machine (needed for JWT issuer matching).
 Be sure to specify an active network interface.
 It is not always `en0` as illustrated.
-You can use the command `ipconfig -a` to find an active interface.
+You can use the command `ifconfig -a` to find an active interface.

 ```bash
 sudo sh -c 'echo "`ipconfig getifaddr en0`       localhost-k8s" >> /etc/hosts'; cat /etc/hosts